 - Complex selectors

-- CSS that doesn’t work when inlined
+- Anything that doesn’t work inline

-Mistake #2: inlining every single CSS property
+Mistake #2: Inlining every single property like you’re being audited

-The Problem: bloated HTML and maintenance nightmares
+The problem: bloated HTML and maintenance hell

-Now you’ve got three new problems:
+Now there are three fresh problems:

-The Solution: strategic property prioritization
+The solution: strategic property prioritization

-<!-- BAD: Over-inlined -->
+<!-- BAD: over-inlined -->

 <td style="width: 300px; max-width: 300px; min-width: 300px; height: auto; min-height: 50px; max-height: none; padding: 15px 20px 15px 20px; padding-top: 15px; padding-right: 20px; padding-bottom: 15px; padding-left: 20px; margin: 0; margin-top: 0; margin-right: 0; margin-bottom: 0; margin-left: 0; border: none; border-top: none; border-right: none; border-bottom: none; border-left: none; background-color: #ffffff; background-image: none; background-repeat: no-repeat; background-position: top left; color: #333333; font-family: Arial, sans-serif; font-size: 16px; font-weight: normal; font-style: normal; text-align: left; text-decoration: none; line-height: 1.5; letter-spacing: normal; word-spacing: normal;">